ASOdesk/dateparser/README.rst

 * Ukrainian
 * Vietnamese

-Tested on dates with the Play Store app
+Tested on dates from play.google.com
 ===================

 * Greek